Skip to main content

 Configure its value

 Enter the variable name and value.
-JSON values are supported and accessible in your tests as JSON objects.
+JSON values are also supported — they will be accessible in your tests as parsed JSON objects.

 5